Calderwood, Tennessee: Location

 The Calderwood community was situated on the north bank (or Blount County side) of the Little Tennessee River, approximately 41 mi upstream from the mouth of the river.
 This section of the river is technically part of Chilhowee Lake, which is impounded by Chilhowee Dam approximately 8 mi downstream.
 Calderwood Dam is located 3 mi upstream, on the opposite end of a horseshoe bend in the river.
 U.S. Route 129 provides the only major road access to the Calderwood area.
 Just past Calderwood, US-129 enters a switchback-laden stretch of road known as "The Dragon," which is popular with motorcyclists.

 The surviving community structures and the Calderwood Dam service building are accessible via Housley Road, which connects US-129 with Growdon Road on the riverfront.
 The Calderwood Baptist Church is located about halfway down Housley Road in a wooded area on the left.
 At the intersection of Housley and Growdon, the service building is to the left, with a gated road (open to foot traffic) continuing to the powerhouse.
 To the right of the intersection, the road continues past the Calderwood School building and culminates at a boat ramp in the lake connected via causeway to the mainland.
-Just past the school building, an unmarked road leads up the cliffslope to the Calderwood Methodist Church and the former residential area.
+Just past the school building, an unmarked road leads up the cliff slope to the Calderwood Methodist Church and the former residential area.